1. Executive Summary

 Processing that is based on your freely given, specific, informed and unambiguous consent

-In certain circumstances we may rely on your consent to Process Personal Data such as where consent is provided to (i) participate in certain promotional activities in connection with our activities and/or the activities of our Marketing Partners and (ii) in relation to publication of your Personal Data.
+In certain circumstances we may rely on your consent to Process Personal Data such as where consent is provided to (i) participate in certain promotional activities in connection with our activities and/or the activities of our Marketing Partners, (ii) participate in surveys relating to the SME market and (iii) in relation to publication of your Personal Data.
 You are entitled to withdraw your consent at any time using the contact details above.

 Processing that is based on the SBCI’s statutory functions